Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/GO_LIVE_CHECKLIST.md

 ## **Phase 1: Firebase Project Configuration for Production**

 Your Firebase project (`kamperhub-s4hc2`) needs to be configured for live traffic.
-This involves securing your database and creating production-ready API keys.
+This involves securing your database, creating production-ready API keys, and setting up App Check.

-### **Step 1.1: Secure Your Firestore Database**
+### **Step 1.1: Secure Your Firestore Database (Est. 2 mins)**

 Your local development started in "test mode".
 For production, you must switch to secure rules.